skyscapeparadise/samplesidekick/README.md

 # Requirements

-Releases will include all necessary packages but if you're working with the source code itself, you will need the following additional python packages:
+Releases will include all necessary packages but if you're working with the source code itself, you will need the following additional Python packages:

 ○ PySide6